 You should read the whole article, but here are a few passages that really stood out to—and rebuked!—me this morning.
 First, Foster quotes a magnificent passage from a 1995 Nobel Prize acceptance speech by Seamus Heaney called “Crediting Poetry“:

 It is difficult at times to repress the thought that history is about as instructive as an abattoir….
 As writers and readers, as sinners and citizens, our realism and our aesthetic sense make us wary of crediting the positive note….
 Which is why for years I was bowed to the desk like some monk over his prie-dieu, some dutiful contemplative pivoting his understanding in an attempt to bear his portion of the weight of the world, knowing himself incapable of heroic virtue or redemptive effect, but constrained by his obedience to his rule to repeat the effort and the posture.
 Blowing up sparks for meagre heat….
 Then finally and happily, and not in obedience to the dolorous circumstances of my native place, but in despite of them, I straightened up.
-I began a few years ago to try to make space in my reckoning and imagining for the marvelous as well as the murderous.
+I began a few years ago to try to make space in my reckoning and imagining for the marvellous as well as the murderous.

-What a wonderful way to put it—making space in our reckoning and in our imaginations for the marvelous!
+What a wonderful way to put it—making space in our reckoning and in our imaginations for the marvellous!
 Not merely reacting, not simply responding to the people and events and words and actions that come at us each day, but making space for the extraordinary and the extraordinarily good.

 And then this, in the context of a story about desperately praying for a happy ending in the case of an adoption: